 Do I need to tell my doctor or ask his permission?

 No. You can refer yourself, we just ask you to sign a disclaimer.
 This is just a formality as the medical risks involved are negligible.
 Though as a matter of courtesy to your doctor or healthcare professional, a form is available for their information which can be downloaded here.
 A full assessment of your health will be made prior to treatment.
-The only absolute contra-indication to Hyperbaric Oxygen Therapy is untreated collapsed lung.
+The only absolute contra-indication to High Dose Oxygen Therapy is untreated collapsed lung.
 We would like to know before we commence treatment if you have ever suffered or are currently suffering from any of the following:

 - Respiratory/lung problems